holocm/holo-attic/README.md

    they are installed when you install your metapackage (and removed when you remove the metapackage and its dependencies recursively).

-2. You will also need to list `holo-tools` as a package dependency to get the `holo-apply` command.
+2. You will also need to list `holo` as a package dependency to get the `holo apply` command.

 3. Install any configuration files that the included software needs to function in whatever way you desire.
 If the base packages for that software install a